jmichault/ipcam-100-dok/en/index.md

 * sending email_mqtt_

-* Sending images and videos in cloud (° 1 ° 1
+* Shipment images and videos in the cloud

 * etc ...